-The use of a thermal store is required in order to maintain correct water flow rates.
+The use of a thermal store is required in order to properly regulate the flow of water through the system.
 It will also help to prevent short cycling, improving the efficiency of the unit.
 The store may be a direct or indirect cylinder.
-See figs 6-11 for some example system schematics.
-See page 19 for sizing guidelines.
+See figs 5-10 for some example system schematics.
+See page 19 for buffer tank sizing directions.

-GENERAL SYSTEM SCHEMATICS
+SYSTEM SCHEMATICS

 The Activair is suitable for connection to standard sealed systems and open vent systems.
 The following example schematics are for reference only.
-All systems must be installed in compliance with current Building Regulations and any local directives, which may apply.
+All systems must be installed in compliance with current Building Regulations and any local directives which may apply.